theonly1me/notion-jsx/README.md

 ## Contributing

-NotionToJSX is completely free and open source, please feel free to contribute if you like what we are doing.
+NotionJSX is completely free and open source, please feel free to contribute if you like what we are doing.

 ### How to contribute?